 As an early collaborator, Rebecca was an original Broadway cast member of JEKYLL AND HYDE and created the role of Lisa (Emma) Carew in the Alley Theatre world premiere, a role she had the opportunity to revisit on Broadway ten years later.
 She was an original company member of the Toronto workshop production of RAGTIME, directed by Frank Galati.
 Rebecca has performed principal roles in over 60 opera, national tour, regional and Off-Broadway productions ranging from Cunegonde in Bernstein’s CANDIDE to Dolly Levi in Jerry Herman’s HELLO DOLLY.
-She has been nominated for several theatre critic awards, from Florida to Arizona.
-Her television credits include Third Watch and Law and Order: SVU.
+Her television credits include Solve, Third Watch and Law and Order: SVU.

 Rebecca chooses to utilize a diverse repertoire derived from the leading composers and lyricists of Broadway, the American Art Song and the American Songbook.
 While in performance, she continues to participate, whenever possible, in education outreach and talk backs.